jkatsuta/exp-18-1q/README.md

 The codes were slightly changed to adjust to my experiment.
 In addition, I made new scenarios (suikawari) and checked their behavior.
-The experiment resutls are described in ipython notebooks in
+The experiment resutls are described in ipython notebooks under
 **'maddpg/experiments/my_notes/'**.